ryantking/cl-wave/README.md

-# cl-wave
+# Common Lisp Waveform audio format Library

-A Common Lisp library for interfacing with wave audio files.
+A simple library for reading/writing wave files.

+It has the same general features/functionality as the Python wave module.